 * * * *

-The upper image is courtesy of Unintended Consequences – Image Results.
+The original post had an upper image courtesy of Unintended Consequences – Image Results.
+I included the caption, “I couldn’t bring myself to headline with, ‘Why it might be better if Trump got re-elected…'” (I thought there might be unintended if not unforeseen consequences from such a re-election, like that he might turn into a “humane, effective and ethical politician.”
 See also Unintended consequences – Wikipedia.
 Also called “unanticipated consequences or unforeseen consequences,” they’re defined as outcomes “not the ones foreseen and intended by a purposeful action.”
 They are grouped into three types: 1) An unexpected benefit (“luck, serendipity or a windfall“), or an 2) unexpected drawback or “unexpected detriment” in addition to the desired effect, or 3) a “Perverse result.”
 That’ third one is a “perverse effect contrary to what was originally intended (when an intended solution makes a problem worse).
 This is sometimes referred to as ‘backfire.”

 Re: I’m no “Trump-humper.”
 The term is a short version of “Trump-humping evangelical.”
 That in turn is a term mentioned in a post in my companion blog, “Trump-humping” – and Christians arguing with each other.
 It’s based on a reader comment to an article in The Resurgent website entitled, After NPR’s Embarrassment It’s Clear: We Need More Christians in Media.